makersacademy/chitter-challenge/designs/routes_recipe.md

 ## Response (200 OK)
-Sends back to logged out version of homepage - user should see buttons such as 'Sign in' and 'Sign up'
+Sends back to logged out version of homepage - user should see buttons such as 'Log in' and 'Sign up'

 ## Step 3: Test-drive and implement